PixyBlue/caddy-pixbooster/README.md

 Pixbooster does two things:

 1. it adds modern files format sources (WebP, AVIF and JXL) to the HTML,
-2. it serve those files by converting the orignal ones on the fly.
+2. it serve those files by converting the orignal ones on the fly, from saved files after.

-The files created by Pixbooster are not and will not be saved, but rebuilt at each request.
-Pixbooster is designed to work with a [cache module](https://caddyserver.com/docs/modules/http.handlers.cache#github.com/caddyserver/cache-handler).

 ### How `<img>` is handled